isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-02-21-post-when-women-were-commodities.md

 |<img src="/images/Vol-15-issue-4/when-women-were-commodities/w6.JPG" style="width: 300px; height: 420px;">Mrs Mabel Winter, the first Lady Assistant Protector of Chinese, passed away on 25 January 1934. <i>Image reproduced from The Straits Times, 26 January 1934, p.
 13.</i>|

-|On 1 March 1929, Mrs Mabel Winter was appointed the first Lady Assistant Protector of Chinese.[^25] She took over the management of Po Leung Kuk’s day-today operations and was assisted in her duties by a committee of ladies.[^26]
+|On 1 March 1929, Mrs Mabel Winter was appointed the first Lady Assistant Protector of Chinese.[^25] She took over the management of Po Leung Kuk’s day-to-day operations and was assisted in her duties by a committee of ladies.[^26]

 |Winter’s appointment as Lady Assistant Protector of Chinese was significant as it was the first time a woman had been given such an important post, signifying the serious intent of the British, or at least the Chinese Protectorate, to rescue and rehabilitate women and girls from prostitution and slavery.